Data Centers in Schweinfurt

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count: 5–10 carriers.
-The market is served by a mix of regional and national fiber providers, offering resilient local loops for industrial automation and enterprise branch offices as of December 2025.
+Carrier Density & Carrier Neutrality: Carrier count: 5–10 carriers as of January 2026.
+The market features a mix of regional fiber providers and national incumbents, offering resilient local loops for industrial automation.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of December 2025.
-While local on-ramps are not present, the city maintains high-speed transport to Frankfurt, the primary gateway for AWS, Google Cloud (GCP), and Microsoft Azure.
-Private extension options via dedicated fiber provide reliable throughput to these global platforms.
+Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of January 2026.
+Local on-ramps are not present, so the city relies on high-speed transport to Frankfurt for access to major cloud platforms.
+Private extension options via dedicated fiber ensure reliable throughput for hybrid architectures.

-Internet Exchange Points (IXPs): Most public peering occurs at DE-CIX Frankfurt to maximize reach and minimize hop counts as of December 2025.
-Local traffic often relies on direct private peering between regional providers to maintain low latency for local users.
+Internet Exchange Points (IXPs): Most public peering occurs at DE-CIX Frankfurt to maximize reach and minimize hop counts as of January 2026.
+Local traffic often uses private peering between regional providers to maintain low latency for local users.

 Power Analysis